-Information on the approval process for major amendments to, or a major expansion of, an existing program is available on the webpage of the Provost and Vice-President (Academic) at https://umanitoba.ca/about-um/provost-vice-president-academic/deputy-provost-planning-programs/academic-planning.
+Information on the approval process for major amendments to, or a major expansion of, an existing program is available on the UM Intranet site for the of the Provost and Vice-President (Academic).
+See Academic Programs, Existing undergraduate programs.

 III.
 COURSE CHANGES BEYOND NINE CREDIT HOURS